Yurii-Popleta/My_Card-App/README.md

 ## Goal
-Creating app that can recognize cat, dog and rabbit depending on photo that user take and write to user what is this.
+Creating app where user can make his business card.

 ## What I understand and implement in this app